Will Anxiety Go Away on Its Own?

 What are the best relaxation techniques for anxiety?

-Is medication always necessary for anxiety treatment?
+Is medication always necessary?

 Not necessarily.
-Many people manage their anxiety effectively with therapy, lifestyle changes, and self-care practices.
+Many people manage anxiety effectively with therapy, lifestyle changes, and self-care practices.
 However, in severe cases, medication may be beneficial.

 How can I prevent anxiety from taking over my life?